 TGax Editor: Change the paragraphs below of this subclause as follows (#CID 24433):

-An AP that transmits a Beacon frame or group addressed frames in an HE ER SU PPDU shall transmit the HE ER SU PPDU with an <HE-MCS, NSS> tuple where the HE-MCS is a mandatory HE-MCS and NSS = 1.
+An AP that transmits group addressed frames in an HE ER SU PPDU shall transmit the HE ER SU PPDU with an <HE-MCS, NSS> tuple where the HE-MCS is a mandatory HE-MCS and NSS = 1. (#24433)

-A Beacon frame or a group addressed frame transmitted in an HE ER SU PPDU shall be sent as an S-MPDU (see Table 9-532 (A-MPDU contents in the S-MPDU context)), except for group addressed Data frames, which are not required to be sent as an S-MPDU, but are required to follow the rules in 10.12.4 (A-MPDU aggregation of group addressed Data frames).
+A group addressed frame (including a Beacon frame) transmitted in an HE ER SU PPDU shall be sent as an S-MPDU (see Table 9-532 (A-MPDU contents in the S-MPDU context)), except for group addressed Data frames, which are not required to be sent as an S-MPDU, but are required to follow the rules in 10.12.4 (A-MPDU aggregation of group addressed Data frames). (#24433)

 26.15.6 Additional rules for HE beacons and group addressed frames